As a nation of drug addicts and alcoholics, have we created a class of taser-resistant monsters and flesh-eating zombies?

 Excited Delirium Syndrome

 According to Dr. Deborah Mash, the University of Miami neurologist who coined the term Excited Delirium, men who are high on drugs and/or alcohol, and are mentally ill, can fly off the handle when placed under stress.
-Their body temperatures soar to 103-5 degrees, and their hearts race.
-When in this state, these men also possess supernatural strength, and can be resistant to taser shocks.
+Their body temperatures soar to 103-5 degrees and their hearts race.
+When in this state these men also possess supernatural strength and can be resistant to taser shocks.
 Many of these men, often overweight, die of cardiac or respiratory arrest when fighting with the police.
-Among forensic pathologists in the United States, Canada, and England, Excited Delirium Syndrome is becoming a recognized cause of death.
+Among forensic pathologists in the United States, Canada and England, Excited Delirium Syndrome has become a recognized cause of death.

 Rudy Eugene

 The man shot to death by the Miami police officer was a 31-year-old man named Rudy Eugene.
-Police theorize Mr. Eugene had been under the influence of "Cocaine Psychosis," a condition which causes the body to heat-up.
+Police theorized that Mr. Eugene was under the influence of "Cocaine Psychosis," a condition which causes the body to heat-up.
 Perhaps this was why the attacker was nude.

 As the investigation progressed, detectives began to suspect that Mr. Eugene had been under the influence of a LSD-like synthetic drug called "bath salts."
 His former wife, Jenny Ductant said this to a reporter: "I wouldn't say he had mental problems but he always felt like people were against him."

-The authorities identified the victim as 65-year-old Ronald Poppo, a man who lived under the causeway, and had been homeless for 30 years.
+The authorities identified the victim as 65-year-old Ronald Poppo, a man who lived under the causeway and had been homeless for 30 years.
 He was a 1964 graduate of New York City's elite Stuyvesant High School.
-Before hitting the skids, Poppo had worked in the guidance officer at Stuyvesant.
+Before hitting the skids Mr. Poppo worked as the guidance officer at Stuyvesant.
 He had lived in Florida 40 years, during which time he had been arrested for petty crimes.
-Before the Miami police officer shot and killed Rudy Eugene, the attacker had been chewing on Poppo's face for 18 minutes.
+Before the Miami police officer shot and killed Rudy Eugene the attacker had been chewing on Poppo's face for 18 minutes.
 When the ambulance took the victim from the scene, he had lost 80 percent of his face including his nose, cheeks, lips and an eye.

-In 2004, Mr. Eugene had been arrested for battery after he threatened his mother and smashed furniture.
+In 2004 Mr. Eugene was arrested for battery after he threatened his mother and smashed her furniture.
 He had also threatened the responding police officer who shot him with a taser device.

 Toxicological tests revealed that Rudy Eugene, when he attacked the homeless man, was not under the influence of bath salts.
 He was, however, high on marijuana.
 Exactly what caused Mr. Eugene to do what he did to a complete stranger went with him to the grave.